heugyy/Domain-adaptation-Melanoma/README.md

 # Domain adaptation for skin cancer classification

+## Summary
-Please see this paper for more details: Transfer learning and domain adaptation for skin cancer classification
+In this work, we compared classification performance on skin disease dataset of two different domains.
+Please see this paper for more details: Progressive transfer learning and adversarial domain adaptation for cross-domain skin disease classification

-Please cite:
+## Repo description

+## Bibtex:
 @article{gu2019progressive,
   title={Progressive transfer learning and adversarial domain adaptation for cross-domain skin disease classification}, author={Gu, Yanyang and Ge, Zongyuan and Bonnington, C Paul and Zhou, Jun},